AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

             - "Memory usage"
             - "Network speed"
             - "Keyboard layout"
+        - *Win 7 show desktop*
+            - On the top right corner, press "Get new widgets"
+            - Search for "Win 7 show desktop"
+            - Add it to the task bar on the far right corner
     - Right click the task bar and select "Enter edit mode". then hover over system tray icons and select "Configure"
         - In the **Entries** tab
             - *Always Shown*